azothjs/azoth/README.md

 ## Background

-I am a contributor to [RactiveJS](github.com/ractivejs/ractive).
-This project is an attempt to synthesize many ideas, based on both the good and bad of working with the Ractive code base and looking and other js ui libraries and frameworks.
+I am a contributor to [RactiveJS](https://github.com/ractivejs/ractive).
+This project is an attempt to synthesize many ideas, based on both the good and bad of working with the Ractive code base (and the good and bad of other js ui libraries and frameworks).

 As mentioned above, I'm starting by reducing the scope to just the rendering engine.
-Obviously Ractive would be good fit for first possible integration once the library is matured enough to be usuable.
+Obviously Ractive would be a good fit for first possible integration once the library is matured enough to be usuable.

 ## Running the Project

+Currently the project is geared towards research and early development, so a bit lacking on packaging and deployment (but not tests!)

+Everything is available via `npm start` which runs a gobble dev server running at `http://localhost:4567` (base url will give run tests).
-Everything available via `npm start`. `localhost:4567` will run the tests. `localhost:4567/research/[name].html` has some full page examples and research.
+`http://localhost:4567/research/[name].html` has some full page examples and research.

 If you want to build a stand-alone version of the library, run `gobble build dist -f` where `dist` is the name of the destination directory